 BROOKSVILLE—The Sow’s Ear Winery is in its 23rd year producing wines and hard cider from organically grown and wild fruit.
 These are primarily dry table wines, which

 cuisine.
-Try cider with lobster, rhubarb with salmon, and blueberry with lamb or beef.
+Try cider with lobster, rhubarb with salmon, and blueberry with meat or pasta.
 Wildberry is a semi-sweet blend of apple and blueberry—put this one in the picnic basket.

 Cider takes center stage this year with a dry, nouveau style from last fall’s harvest of over 30 varieties of apples from the on-site orchard.
 Still available also are the more complex, barrel-aged older vintages.